KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 This page serves to give a list of all breaking/major changes.

+# vNext

+## The regular weight of OpenSans has been renamed to OpenSans-Regular

+Until now this font wasn't following the convention we use everywhere else.
+If you are referencing it directly, please update your strings to point to the new name.

 # [2021.106.0](https://github.com/ppy/osu-framework/releases/tag/2021.106.0)

 ## Games will now throw (and crash) immediately on performing cross-thread transform operations